Number in hospital with Covid reaches record high as thousands of new cases identified

 The legal requirement for businesses, places of worship and other service providers to adhere to Scottish Government Covid rules has also been eased.

-According to the latest Scottish Government figures, 9,533 new cases of Covid-19 have been recorded since Sunday.
+According to the latest Scottish Government figures, 9,533 new cases of Covid-19 have been recorded since the last update.

 This figure includes cases identified using either a first lateral flow device or PCR positive test.